Talesofwing/Practices/10.Programming/002.DesignPatterns/001.UnityExamples/docs/Observer.md

 # Observer Pattern

+> Behavioral Pattern

+> **Gof**
+>
+> Define a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically.

+> **Refactoring guru**
+>
+> **Observer** is a behavioral design pattern that lets you define a subscription mechanism to notify multiple objects about any events that happen to the object they’re observing.

 The purpose of the `Observer pattern` is decouple the communication between objects and facilitate a one-to-many relationship, where one subject notifies multiple observers of state changes.

 In modern implementations, `observers` are generally not `instances` but `functions`.